tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 MUST abort the connection with a "decrypt_error" alert.

-Once the ClientHelloInner has been decrypted, the server MUST scan it for any "external_extension" extensions and substitute their values with the values in ClientHelloOuter.
+Once the ClientHelloInner has been decrypted, the server MUST scan it for any "outer_extension" extensions and substitute their values with the values in ClientHelloOuter.
 It MUST first verify that the hash found in the extension matches the hash of the extension to be interpolated in and if it does not, abort the connection